zhenlan0426/CompressARC/blog_post/BLOG POST.md

 #### Directional Communication Layer

 The directional communication layers allow the network to make use of relationships between directions.
 It provides a way for tensors that have direction-specific information to send information between two slices in the direction dimension, dependent on the angular difference the slices represent.
 This layer defines a separate linear map to be used for each of the 64 possible combinations of angles, but the weights of the linear maps are minimally tied such that the directional communication layer is equivariant to reflections and rotations (given that the indices of the direction dimension also permute accordingly).
-Sometimes, this also means that [[#Weight Tying for Reflection/Rotation Symmetry|weights for different tensors in the multitensor are tied together as well]].
+Sometimes, this also means that [weights for different tensors in the multitensor are tied together as well](#weight-tying-for-reflectionrotation-symmetry).
 Every direction slice in a tensor accumulates 8 messages, and adds the results together.[^16]

 The directional communication layers of channel dimension of 2 are surrounded by down- and up- multiprojections, pre-norm, and a residual connection.